SEC Concludes Enforcement Action against Town of Ramapo and its OfficialsDownload

 - to retain an independent consultant with municipal finance experience (the “Consultant”) to review and recommend improvements to the Town’s and RLDC’s financial reporting procedures and controls as well as their municipal securities disclosure policies and procedures and to require the Town and RLDC to implement any recommendations and thereafter for the Consultant to assess the sufficiency of the Town’s and RLDC’s implementation of the recommendations for the following two full fiscal years;

 - to retain an independent auditor (not unacceptable to the SEC) to audit the Town’s and RLDC’s financial statements for three fiscal years; and

-- to prohibit the Town and RLDC from the offer and sale of its municipal securities for three years after the date of entry of the judgment unless they hire independent disclosure counsel (not unacceptable to the SEC and not affiliated with bond counsel) for any municipal securities offered by the Town or RLDC, with such disclosure counsel assisting in preparation of the disclosure document and with the Town’s or RLDC’s investigation as to the accuracy and completeness of the information contained therein and delivering an opinion with respect to the disclosure document.
+- to prohibit the Town and RLDC from the offer and sale of its municipal securities for three years after the date of entry of the judgment unless they hire independent disclosure counsel (not unacceptable to the SEC) for any municipal securities offered by the Town or RLDC, with such disclosure counsel assisting in preparation of the disclosure document and with the Town’s or RLDC’s investigation as to the accuracy and completeness of the information contained therein and delivering an opinion with respect to the disclosure document.